 Q. How To Say I Love You In Morse Code?

 A. The morse code is simple to write if you know codes represented like dots and dashes.
 However, The morse codes are electrical signals, but they can be easy to write.

 Now, how to write “I Love You” in Morse Code?
 For that, you need to know English letters with mose equivalent codes.
 All codes will be represented in the form of dots and dashes.

 To write “I love you,” seven letters are used that can be converted into morse code below.

 So to say I Love You in Morse Code in a single line, It will look like that (• • / • ─ • • ─ ─ ─ • • • ─ • / ─ • ─ ─ ─ ─ ─ • • ─).

 Q. How long does it take to learn morse code?

 A. There is no specific answer to “How long does it take to learn morse code.”
 It depends upon you only.
-You will have to commit yourself to training and practicing at least 15-30 minutes daily.
+You must commit yourself to train and practicing at least 15-30 minutes daily.
 I learned the Morse code alphabet in 7 days.
-Once You learn the meaning of codes, you have to learn how to copy Morse at 10 wpm within a month.
+Once You learn the meaning of codes, you must learn how to copy Morse at ten wpm within a month.

 Q. How hard is it to learn Morse code?

-A. To learn morse code is not hard.
+A. To learn morse code is not complex.
 It requires more commitment and dedication from yourself.
-Once you’ve learned basic morse codes, you can start writing messages in writings.
+Once you’ve learned basic morse codes, you can start writing messages.